DoneDeal0/superdiff/README.md

 ## WHY YOU SHOULD USE THIS LIBRARY

-All other existing solutions return a strange diff format that often requires additional parsing.
+Most existing solutions return a confusing diff format that often requires extra parsing.
 They are also limited to object comparison.

-**Superdiff** gives you a complete diff for both array <u>and</u> objects in a very readable format.
-Last but not least, it's battle-tested, has zero dependencies, and is super fast.
+**Superdiff** provides a complete and readable diff for both arrays **and** objects.
+Plus, it's battle-tested, has zero dependencies, and is super fast.

 Import.
 Enjoy. 👍